6 Tips for Writing B2B Copy That Will Boost Your Conversion Rate

 Data shows that you have specific numbers as proof of your efficiency.
 Rather than making potential clients assume what you can do, show them.

-As 94% of B2B customers conduct online research prior to getting in touch with sales representatives, you need to convince them to get in touch with you.
+As most B2B customers conduct online research prior to getting in touch with sales representatives, you need to convince them to get in touch with you.
 This is where social proof steps in.

 If possible, try to feature up to 10 reviews since 85% read that many reviews before they start feeling like that business is trustworthy.